loighic/loighic.github.io/_pages/macro/pt2/unemployment_2.md

 ###### The adverse selection of wage cuts argument

 If an employer reacts to poor business conditions by reducing wages for all workers, then the best workers---those with the best employment alternatives at other firms---are the most likely to leave.
 The least attractive workers---those who have fewer employment alternatives---are more likely to stay.
 Consequently, firms are more likely to choose which workers should depart, through layoffs and firings, rather than trimming wages across the board.
 This is the **adverse selection argument**.

-Sometimes companies that are experiencing difficult times can persuade workers to take a pay cut for the short term, and still retain most of the firm's workers.
-It is far more typical, however, for companies to lay off some workers, rather than to cut wages for everyone.

 ###### The insider-outsider model